dragona/android-intro/materials/content.md

 ### Activities in Android  - part 2
 - Transferring data between activities
-- Designing a Login UI
-- Implementing the Login coding
 - Returning results to the calling activity
-- Examining the User Interface
-- Implementing the  the application

 ---